-Please scroll down below the comments/thoughts of any this post or any other blog/post for links to buy my book and to follow me on other sites,to follow my podcast, to be emailed when a new blog is posted, to see a link to a video interview, a search this site feature, contact information and more!!!
+Please scroll down below the comments/thoughts of this post, or any other blog/post for links to buy my book and to follow me on other sites, to follow my podcast, to be emailed when a new blog is posted, to see a link to video interviews, a search this site feature, contact information and more!!!

-I have OCD and it causes severe Anxiety.
+I have Obsessive Compulsive Disorder and it causes severe Anxiety.
 I did not get help for this until it got so severe after having my first child, that I got severe postpartum depression and did not want to live anymore.
-I published a book about my experience, This Isn’t the Kid I Ordered, in 2012.
-I began revising it in 2019 and republished it as Just Buy Her A Dress and She’ll Be Fine in 2020.
+I published a book about my experience in 2012.
+I began revising it in 2019 and republished it as Just Buy Her A Dress and She’ll Be Fine in 2019.
+If you are wondering where the name comes from, I once had someone tell me that they bought someone a new dress so she would not get postpartum depression.
+If only it were that simple.
 I also regularly blog, mainly about parenting and mental health, and I am a regular contributor to the Mighty, a mental health website that has millions of followers.
-I have also had blogs published on MSN, Yahoo and News Break.
+I have also had blogs published by MSN, Yahoo and News Break.
+I have also contributed to an article for The Huffington Post.
 I am a graduate of Auburn University, and now live in Calera, Alabama, with my husband, Jay, our daughter, Aubrie, and our two dogs, Honey Girl and Cooper.
 I hope to write more books in the future.

 Top 100 postpartum depression paperback books and Kindle books on Amazon (my book is often on this list & has made it up to at least #26 before!
 It is updated every hour, so hard to keep up with sometimes, has also made it into the top 5 Motherhood & Pregnancy and Childbirth books on Amazon at times &the Audio Book has made it into the top 100 Books on OCD) https://www.amazon.com/gp/bestsellers/books/282839/ref=pd_zg_hrsr_books